paul-reiners/smartcab/doc/report.md

 ## Implement a basic driving agent

-We first produce some random move/action `(None, 'forward', 'left', 'right')`.
+Our first policy was to choose a random move/action from `(None, 'forward', 'left', 'right')`.
-Then we run this agent within the simulation environment with `enforce_deadline` set to `False`.
+Then we ran this agent within the simulation environment with `enforce_deadline` set to `False`.

 *In your report, mention what you see in the agent’s behavior.
 Does it eventually make it to the target location?*

 The agent moves randomly.
-If I waited long enough, it would probably eventually make it to the target location, but I've never seen it do so.
+If I waited long enough, it would probably eventually make it to the target location, but I never saw it do so.

 ## Identify and update state

 *Justify why you picked these set of states, and how they model the agent and its environment.*

-I picked the following states:
+I first picked the following states:

 * left
 * right
 * oncoming
 * light

-These four states seem like a good start.
-I might add later the agent's current location.
+These four states seemed like a good start as they give enough information that the smart cab can go through intersections without breaking any traffic laws.

 ## Implement Q-Learning